threefoldfoundation/info_cloud/src/evdc/evdc_marketplace.md

 ## Getting Started

 You'll need to first deploy an eVDC in order to get started with the Marketplace.
 Learn how to do that [here](evdc_deploy).

+Once you deploy your eVDC, the Marketplace will be your default view on the admin panel.